adaptlearning/adapt-contrib-languagePicker/README.md

 >**_languagePickerIconClass** (string): The class defined here will define the icon of the language-picker in the navigation bar.
 The vanilla theme supports the following class-names by default: "icon-globe", "icon-language-1", "icon-language-2".
 The default value for this attribute is "icon-language-2".

+>**_restoreStateOnLanguageChange**(boolean): Determines whether or not the language picker will try to restore the 'state' of the course when the user changes language.
+It is advised that you only set this to true if all course languages have exactly the same structure; if they do not, some loss of tracking data will occur.
+If set to false, all tracking data will be cleared when the user switches language - the warningMessage (see below) should be used to warn the user of this.

 >**_languages** (object):  The languages attribute group contains properties related to the available languages.
 It contains values for **_language**, **_direction**, **displayName**, **warningTitle**, **warningMessage**, and **_buttons**.

 >>**_language** (string): This text must match the name of the language-specific folder located in the course root, for example, "en" from *course/en*.
 It is used as the value for the HTML `lang` attribute.
 It is highly recommended that codes for web languages be used.
 Reference a source such as the [IANA Language Subtag Registry](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry).